 In the Bose app, you can alter the noise cancellation level from 0-10.
 At level 0, ambient sounds are augmented so you can hear your surroundings as well as you could without headphones on.
 It’s actually really cool if you need to stay in the moment.
 At level 10, sounds are very muffled without music and almost nonexistent once the music starts.
 However, the levels between 0 and 10 are a gimmick because you either want full noise cancellation or you don’t.

 Toggling between your three favorite noise cancelling levels is easy with a button on the left cup.
 The default is 0, 5, and 10, but you can change this in the app.
 Or, hold the button on the left cup for longer than a second to pause your music and turn off noise cancelling.
 Tap again to resume music.
 It’s simple.
-Plus, the four beamforming mics isolate your voice during calls while preventing background noise interfering.
+Plus, the four beamforming mics isolate your voice during calls while preventing background noise from interfering.

 Bose gives you the best calling experience.

-Bose has the edge in the noise-cancelling category because it’s better for phone calls, but Sony has slightly better noise cancelling overall.
+Bose has the edge in the noise-cancelling category because it’s better for phone calls.
+But Sony has slightly better noise cancelling overall.